Si1ker/Si1ker/README.md

 - 📫 Contact: Look for me as "silker" on [Discord](https://discord.com/)

-- 👨‍💻 Open-source: Check my c++/sql contributions to World Of Warcraft on [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk/pulls?q=is%3Apr+author%3ASi1ker+is%3Aclosed+sort%3Acomments-desc)
+- 👨‍💻 Open-source: Check my c++/sql contributions to World of Warcraft on [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk/pulls?q=is%3Apr+author%3ASi1ker+is%3Aclosed+sort%3Acomments-desc)